takeru1205/variousplug/docs/runpod-guide.md

 # Check instance status
 vp list-instances

-# Wait for instance to be ready (can take 1-3 minutes)
+# Wait for instance to be ready (startup time: 1-3 minutes)
-# Status should show "running"
+# Status will show "running" when ready
 ```

 ### Debug Mode